yktoo/yktoo.com/content/blog/posts/0221/index.en.md

 The summer is almost over, though I haven't seen much of it.
 It's been quite busy here, but in a positive sense.

-Firstly, I've officially {{< a "0219" "become a Netherlander" >}}.
+Firstly, I've officially [become a Netherlander](0219).
 Secondly, I've changed job yet again, which I'll tell you about some other time.
 And finally, I've settled down and ~~got stuck in Holland~~ bought a house.

 <!--more-->